Consensys/doc.rollups/docs/Concepts/ArchitectureOverview.md

 # ConsenSys Rollups architecture

 The following diagram outlines the ConsenSys Rollups high-level architecture.
-In particular, it highlights the communication between the manager and engine components.

 ![Architecture](../Images/Architecture.png)

-Communication between manager and engine is asynchronous due to the nature of interactions with the blockchain.
+The following steps describe the communication between the manager and engine components, which is asynchronous due to the nature of interactions with the blockchain:
-The steps are as follows.

 1. The manager accepts a request from a dapp and does some preliminary validation.
 1. The manager computes the operation hash using a cryptographic library.